Ernst & Young: Services

 Over the course of its operations, EY has transformed its business model and diversified its pool of offered services.
-Over the course of the last decade EY has substantially altered its business approach to offer a more comprehensive scope of services.
-This is mainly attributed to an intensified competition in the existing market of professional services, and competition in new markets: investment banking and strategic consultancy.
-According to the latest published data, the company has the following four main service lines:
+Over the course of the last decade, EY has substantially altered its business approach in order to offer a more comprehensive scope of services.
+This has mainly been attributed to an intensified competition in the existing market of professional services, and competition in new markets: investment banking and strategic consultancy.
+According to data published in 2019, EY's principal service lines include Assurance, Consulting, Strategy and Transactions, and Tax: